thanghn14/thanghn14/README.md

 As technology enthusiast and a young developer from Vietnam

-📅 I used to work for Diligo Holdings, VTC NETVIET and Exsoft JSC
+📅 I used to work for Diligo Holdings and Exsoft JSC

 🌱 I’m currently working with Reactjs